jistr/waketimed/docs/user/configuration/index.md

   Default: `"info"`
   Environment variable: `WAKETIMED_LOG`

-* `state_dir` – Directory customizable by the admin and writable by the waketimed daemon.
-Contains custom rule and variable definitions, and in the future may contain daemon state.
+* `config_dir` – Directory that contains custom rule and variable definitions.
+Rule definitions are searched for in the `rule_def` subdirectory of the config directory, and variable definitions are searched for in the `var_def` subdirectory.

   Type: string
-  Default: `"/var/lib/waketimed"`
-  Environment variable: `WAKETIMED_STATE_DIR`

-* `dist_dir` – Directory with files distributed and upgraded together with the waketimed daemon.
-Contains built-in variable and rule definitions.
-Should be treated as read-only except for waketimed installation/upgrade procedure.

-  Type: string
-  Default: `"/usr/lib/waketimed"`
+  Default: `"/etc/waketimed"`
-  Environment variable: `WAKETIMED_DIST_DIR`
+  Environment variable: `WAKETIMED_CONFIG_DIR`

 * `allowed_chassis_types` – List of
   [chassis types](https://www.freedesktop.org/software/systemd/man/machine-info.html#CHASSIS=)